t-official/t-official/README.md

 # Kehinde Wakeel

-Hey there, I'm a Nigerian full time frontend developer and with interests in web/mobile apps and  Blockcain Development.
+Hey there, I'm a Nigerian full time Frontend Developer and with interests in web/mobile apps and  Blockcain Development.

 You can find me on:
 <p>